Purchasing terms and conditions

 - Where the law restricts freedom of association and collective bargaining, suppliers should facilitate alternative means of representation

 Living Wages Are Paid

-In principle, Virgin is against the use of child labour and believes its long-term elimination is ultimately in the best interests of children.
-However, the elimination of child labour must always be undertaken in a manner consistent with the best interests of the children concerned.
-Procurement and supply management professionals should seek to ensure that their organisation’s supplier comply with the following: in this context, ‘child’ refers to any persons less than 15 years of age, unless local legislation on the minimum age stipulates a higher age for work or mandatory schooling, in which case the higher age shall apply.
+In principle, Virgin is against the use of child and believes its long-term elimination is ultimately in the best interests of children.
+However, the elimination of child must always be undertaken in a manner consistent with the best interests of the children concerned.
+Procurement and supply should seek to ensure that their supplier comply with the following: in this context, ‘child’ refers to any persons less than 15 years of age, unless local legislation on the minimum age stipulates a higher age for work or mandatory schooling, in which case the higher age shall apply.

-In any event the course of action taken shall be in the best interests of the child, conform to the provisions of ILO Convention 138 and be consistent with the United Nation’s Convention of the Rights of the Child
+In any the course of action taken shall be in the best interests of the child, conform to the provisions of ILO Convention 138 and be consistent with the United Nation’s Convention of the Rights of the Child

-Suppliers are asked to give consideration to minimising their negative impact on the environment when supplying goods and services to Virgin suppliers should be able:
+Suppliers are asked to give consideration to their negative impact on the environment when supplying goods and services to Virgin suppliers should be able:

 Suppliers’ Employees’ Working Hours